 Your Conference Committee appointed to confer with a like committee from the Senate upon Engrossed Senate Amendments to Engrossed House Bill No. 1191 respectfully reports that said two committees have conferred and agreed as follows to wit:

-that the House recede from its dissent from all Senate amendments and that
+that the House recede from its dissent from all Senate amendments and

-be further amended as follows:
+the bill be further amended as follows:

 amount not less than zero and shall be equal to the corresponding gross